 What causes cluster headaches?
 Scientists aren’t sure.
 But, according to Mayo Clinic, they might have to do with your body’s sleep clock.
 Men, smokers, and alcohol users are more likely to get cluster headaches, but they can also be genetic.

 Besides these two common kinds of non-migraine headaches, the ICHD-3 lists several other types of primary headaches:

-Cough headaches are temporary headaches triggered by coughing or sneezing that last just a few minutes or a couple hours and go away when the main problem (the cough, for example) is cured.
+Cough headaches are triggered by coughing or sneezing.
+They last just a few minutes or a couple hours and go away when the main problem (the cough, for example) is cured.